 Thank you Susan.
 I am happy you enjoyed this collection.

-Susan Hazelton from Sunny Florida on October 12, 2018:
+Susan Hazelton from Northern New York on October 12, 2018:

 What a stunning collection of proverbs and sayings.
 It was a joy to read each and every one.

 Colleen Swan (author) from County Durham on July 05, 2015:

 Hi MsDora, The time involved is always worthwhile when comments like yours show they have significance for others.
 I really appreciate your frequent comments on my various hubs.
 Colleen